Alexander Spatari/Moment/Getty images

 Cost of solar panels in California

 Fortunately, most homeowners won’t end up paying for the full cost of a solar panel system in California.
 If you purchase your residential solar system, you’ll be eligible for a 30% federal solar tax credit to help you recover thousands from the initial installation cost when you file your annual tax returns.
-After factoring in savings from the solar tax credit, your net cost in California could drop to $13,755.
+After factoring in savings from the solar tax credit, your net cost in California drops to $12,145 on average.

 To be eligible for the tax credit, you must meet the following criteria:

-- You own or are currently financing the panels — no solar leases or solar power purchase agreements (PPAs).
+- You own or are currently financing your panels — no solar leases or solar power purchase agreements (PPAs).

 - Your solar system was or will be installed between 2022 and 2034.

 Every household has different energy needs and may require a larger or smaller solar array than the state average.
-The following table shows a range of system sizes at California’s price per watt of $3.93.
+The following table shows a range of system sizes at California’s average price per watt of $3.47.

 System size | Total cost |